-- A. An SHSU Networking specified floor box shall be used in all classroom, the position of the box shall be coordinated so that when the teaching lectern is placed over the box, it does not obstruct the function of the projection screen(s), is not an obstruction to the projected image from the projector(s) and does not allow for any cables to become a tripping hazard. - B. The floor box shall have two (2) 120VAC 20A duplex outlets, on a single circuit, mounted in the box. - C. A floor box should have as a minimum two (2) 1-1/4" conduits for AV that terminate at the pull box for the classroom with one conduit going to the hallway cable tray, one conduit going to the projector position.
-Dust plugs will be utilized in vacant ports in floor box. - D. Conduits shall be free from burrs and have bushings on open ends. - E. Depending on AV design, a minimum of five data outlets shall be installed into the floor box directly underneath the lectern. - F. All cabling pulled in floors at grade level will be rated for direct burial due to likelihood of condensation in conduits.
+- A. IT@Sam Networking specified floor box shall be used in all classroom, the position of the box shall be coordinated so that when the teaching lectern is placed over the box, it does not obstruct the function of the projection screen(s) and is not an obstruction to the projected image from the projector(s) and does not allow for any cables to become a tripping hazard. - B. The floor box shall have two 120VAC 20A duplex outlets mounted in the box. - C. A floor box should have as a minimum two 1-1/2" or larger conduits for AV that terminate at the pull box for the classroom with one conduit going to the hallway cable tray, two conduits going to the projector position.
+Dust plugs will be utilized in vacant ports in floor box. - D. Depending on AV design, a minimum of five data outlets shall be installed into the floor box directly underneath the lectern.

-6.10 Lighting, Basic Technology Enhanced Classroom
+6.10 Lighting, Conduit and Networking, Basic Technology Enhanced Classroom